KDE/digikam-doc/export_tools/box_export.rst

 By default, the tool proposes to export the currently selected items from the icon-view.
 The **+** Photos button can be used to append more items on the list.

 With the **Album** options, you can select the online folder to store files to upload.
-You can **Create** new one and **Reload** the list on the combo-box if online contents have been changed in Box web interface.
+You can create a **New Album** or **Reload** the list in the combo-box if the online contents have changed in the Box web interface.

 If the **Resize photos before uploading** option is selected, the photos will be resized before transferring to Box.
 The values will be read from the **JPEG quality** and **Maximum Dimension** settings, which can be used to adjust the maximum height and the compression.
-The width calculation will be done so as to have the aspect ratio conserved.
+The width calculation will be done so as to maintain the aspect ratio.

 .. figure:: images/export_box_progress.webp
     :alt: